Follpvosten/nix-rust-quickstart/README.md

-# Nix + Rust binary crate template
+# Nix + Rust template

 ## Overview

+A [`cookiecutter`](https://cookiecutter.readthedocs.io/) template for starting a Rust project using Nix tooling.

+Valid options for `crate_type` are:

+* `bin`
+    * `README.md` requires manual intervention post-generation
-A [`cookiecutter`](https://cookiecutter.readthedocs.io/) template for starting a binary Rust project using Nix tooling.
-Note that after generating the template project, the `cargoSha256` in `default.nix` will need to be updated by attempting a build and, once it fails, copying the new hash back into the file.
+    * Note that after generating the template project, the `cargoSha256` in `default.nix` will need to be updated by attempting a build and, once it fails, copying the new hash back into the file.
+* `lib`
-The `README.md` will also need manual intervention.
+    * `README.md` requires manual intervention post-generation

 ## Testing